 Smoking damages your arteries and can block your blood flood, leading to not only strokes but also heart attacks.

-“I tell my patients that smoking cessation is as or more effective than any medication I can prescribe,” French says.
+“I tell my patients that smoking cessation is as effective or more effective than any medication I can prescribe,” French says.

 If you’ve tried quitting before, try again.
 It often takes six or seven attempts to completely break the habit.